leogodin217/motorcycle_classification/README.md

 with random data transformations is not a deterministic model.
 This means we may run the exact same experiment twice and get different results.
 Normally, we would seed the random generator, but I chose not to.
 This allowed me to see how the results would vary.
+I tested various optimization functions and ADAM optimization greatly outperformed everything else.
+All results in this document use ADAM optimization.

 ### Resnet

-Links
+### Links

 -   [Notebook
     7](https://github.com/leogodin217/motorcycle_classification/blob/master/code/7%20-%20Model%20Selection.ipynb):